mollymccollumwx/professional-readme-generator/generatedREADME.md

 Clone the repo from Github.

 ## Usage
-This is a CIL that is meant to be used by developers only.
-Run node index.js in the terminal to start the series of prompts.
+This is a CLI that is meant to be used by developers only.
+Run nod index.js in the terminal to start the series of prompts used to generate the README.

 ## License
 MIT License